CHRIST555/net-metrics-viz/README.md

   - Network: SNMP access (UDP 161) to all monitored devices; internet access for notifications.

 ## Installation
-This application was created in a Windows 11 machine.
+Follow the steps below to install and run the NetMetrics monitoring application on a Windows 11 machine.

-Please install the latest version of Docker-Desktop.
+Prerequisites

+Windows 11

+The latest version of Docker Desktop installed and running You can verify Docker is running by opening PowerShell and typing:

+docker --version

+Setup Steps

+Download the Application
-Download the a ZIP verion of this code and extract onto a folder: .\netmetrics-app Open Powershell as an Administrator
+Download the ZIP version of the project and extract it into a folder, for example:
-Test that Docker is runningDocker : Docker --version

-Next
+.\netmetrics-app

+Open PowerShell as Administrator
+Right-click the Start menu → Windows PowerShell (Admin).

+Navigate to the Project Folder

 cd ".\netmetrics-app"

+Start the Monitoring Stack
+Run the startup script:

 .\start-monitoring.ps1

-At this time users will received confirmation that each image and container have been created. and paste each url into a browser in your local machine.
+What Happens Next

+The script will automatically build and start all required Docker images and containers.

+Once the setup is complete, the script will display the URLs for Grafana, Prometheus, and other components.

+Open your web browser and paste each URL to access the monitoring dashboards from your local machine.

 ## Usage